-The reality is that no human, in our own ability, can atone for our myriad sins against God and other humans.
+The reality is that no human, in our own ability, can atone for our myriad offenses and omissions of just behavior, more simply called sins, against God and other humans.
 No amount of penance can cancel out the bad things we’ve done, or reparations give back immaterial things like lost time, lost opportunities, unborn children.
 We understand this in human relationships.
 Only forgiveness – offered and accepted – and atonement – offered and accepted – restores a relationship.

 The same truth applies to our dealings with God.
 It’s a relationship.
-The only way we have the kind of relationship that allows us to live in peace with him is the one in which we have asked for, and received, his forgiveness for all the sins we committed against him, and accepted the atonement he has provided for all the kinds of death our many sins have caused not only ourselves but others.
+The only way we have the kind of relationship that allows us to live in peace with him is the one in which we have asked for, and received, his forgiveness for all the sins we committed against him as Creator and Sustainer, and accepted the atonement he has provided for all the kinds of deadness – disconnection – our many sins have caused not only ourselves but others.

 “And I saw a great white throne, and him that sat on it, from whose face the earth and the heaven fled away; and there was found no place for them.
 And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works…And whosoever was not found written in the book of life was cast into the lake of fire.”
 Rev 20:11-15